Mango Hill East railway station

-Mango Hill East railway station is one of the two stations (the other being Mango Hill railway station) located on the Redcliffe Peninsula railway line serving the suburb of Mango Hill in the City of Moreton Bay, Queensland, Australia.
-The station opened on 4 October 2016.
+Mango Hill East is a railway station operated by Queensland Rail on the Redcliffe Peninsula line.
+It opened in 2016 and serves the Moreton Bay suburb of Mango Hill.
+It is a ground level station, featuring two side platforms.

 Until December 2012, it was going to be named Kinsellas Road until renamed to conform with Translink's policy of naming stations after where they are located.

 Services

 Mango Hill East is served by trains operating from Kippa-Ring to Roma Street and Springfield Central.
 Some afternoon weekday services continue to Ipswich.